JWST Census for the Mass-Metallicity Star-Formation Relations at z=4-10 with the Self-Consistent Flux Calibration and the Proper Metallicity Calibrators: Introduction

 Moreover, several pieces of evidence in the previous ERO studies imply that the early release of the NIRSpec products contain some issues.
 At the early stage of the ERO data release, the reductions including the flux calibration are partly based on the predicted pre-flight data such as the throughputs of the spectrograph, the optical telescope element, and the NIRSpec fore optics.
 A sensitivity function, whose shape is strongly dependent on the wavelength, is necessary for appropriate flux measurements as adopted in \citet{curti2023_ero} using standard stars taken during the commissioning.
-Even after the flux-calibration, there remains some tensions.
+Even after the flux-calibration, there remains some tensions for faint emission lines.
 A notable issue is seen in the Balmer decrements such as \Hg/\Hb\ and \Hd/\Hb\ which are (not always but sometimes) unexplainable in a consistent way within the uncertainties according to the Case B recombination.
 Such tensions, especially seen in the faint emission lines, may be caused by background residuals and/or hot pixels that persist in the released final spectra.
-Interestingly, the $z=8.5$ object (ID:04590) is suggested to present a high \OIII$\lambda\lambda4363/5007$ line ratio, and accordingly a very high $T_e \gtrsim 25000$\,K, which is hard to be explained by heating of young massive stars alone \citep{katz2022_jwst}.
+Interestingly, the $z=8.5$ object (ID:04590) is suggested to present a high \OIII$\lambda\lambda4363/5007$ line ratio, and accordingly a very high $T_e \gtrsim 25000$\,K, which is hard to be explained by heating of young massive stars alone \citep{katz2023_jwst}.
 The low metallicity indicates it falls significantly below the mass-metallicity-SFR relation \citep{curti2023_ero} and can be in an early stage of galaxy evolution.
-Such a high electron temperature and low metallicity needs to be confirmed by a more carefully reduced spectrum free from any tensions.
+Such a high electron temperature and low metallicity need to be confirmed by a more carefully reduced spectrum free from any tensions.
+The NIRSpec data reduction procedure will be revisited as one of the key parts of this paper for reliable emission-line flux measurements and errors.